auth0-samples/auth0-wsfed-idm/README.md

 ## What is this?

 Illustrates how it is possible to write a custom authentication strategy (here, using passport-custom NPM module & checking for a matching phone number).
+Uses wsfed NPM module to leverage wsfed signin protocol and SAML1.1 for the Token Type (Response Assertion).

 In Auth0, setup an ADFS Connection.